OVERVIEW OF THE ROLE

 - A uniform in the form of a Leeds Sport t-shirt to wear during their sessions

-- Access to The Edge facility on an Edge Club Extra membership
+- Access to The Edge facility on an Edge Club membership

-This unique entry point into the field of applied sports science has given previous interns opportunities including:
+This unique entry point into the field of applied sport science which has given previous interns opportunities including:

 - Visits to professional football clubs, NGB National Training Centres and private sport science providers, to shadow experienced applied sport science practitioners

 - Shadowing opportunities with the University of Leeds Head Physiotherapist

-You will be expected to commit between 2-4 hours per week including occasional weekend or evening work.
+You will be expected to commit between 3-5 hours per week including occasional weekend or evening work.
 For Senior interns this will be 5-10 hours per week.
 This time will be made up of coaching training programmes for LEEDS Gryphons sports clubs & athletes.
 The specific hours of work are to be decided once successful candidates have been selected and will offer a degree of flexibility.
 In previous years interns have developed themselves to a level where they have been offered roles working with TASS and NGB associated athletes training at the University.

-- Strength and Conditioning interns are responsible Tim Jarrett, Lead Strength and Conditioning Coach in the Leeds Sport Team.
+- Strength and Conditioning interns are responsible to Ben Warman, a Strength and Conditioning Coach in the Leeds Sport Team.

-- Following your online application you may be invited for an interview, informal meeting or group briefing with the Lead Strength and Conditioning Coach.
+- Following your online application successful candidates will be invited for an interview with the Senior Strength and Conditioning Team.

 If you wish to apply for any of our Leeds Sport volunteering positions please complete the form below and a member of our team will be in contact with you.